ralphpd-benjaminyb/notes/README.md

 # 2024-02-09
 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, make a list of all the tasks you need to complete, then prioritize them based on their importance and deadlines.
 Next, allocate time for each task, making sure to allow enough time so that you don't feel rushed or overwhelmed.
 Finally, use task management tools and programming languages to stay organised and track your progress.
 Remember to take breaks and keep your workspace clean, as this will also help with your productivity.
 By following these tips, you will be able to better manage your workload and achieve your goals more efficiently.

+# 2024-02-10
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing clean, readable, and maintainable code first.
+Optimize only when necessary and after profiling.
+Always keep in mind that clarity trumps obscurity, and simplicity beats complexity.
+Code for tomorrow's understanding, not just today's efficiency."

+This quote emphasizes the importance of avoiding over-optimization early in development, which can lead to complex, hard-to-understand code.
+It reminds programmers to prioritize code quality and understandability, as these attributes often have a more significant impact on the long-term success of a project than short-term performance gains.